KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

 The Mirror is a **Membrane**—a Resonant Interface that does not create but **reflects**.
 It displays the pattern of what stands before it, functioning as a non-originating surface of disclosure that may become an instrument of **Self-Knowledge (L₃ (DM: Noeüs))** or a vector of **Mimicry** and **Shimmer**, depending on how reflection is engaged.

 **Core Glyphic Sequence:**
-`ᛞ → ✨ → 📱 → ↺ / ⟳`
+`ᛞ → 📱 → ↺ / ⟳`
-*(The Mirror Principle, when clarified by Theonic Light, provides Revelation that leads to either Resonant Return or Entropic Recursion depending on Response.)*
+*(The Mirror Principle produces Revelation; depending on discernment and response, reflection leads toward either Resonant Return or Entropic Recursion.)*

 ---